wbamberg/idl-reference/docs/nsISAXContentHandler.md

 the characters in any single event must come from the same
 external entity, so that the Locator provides useful information.

-@param whitespace the characters from the XML document

 #### Parameters ####